mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 be a tuple, to a target IP address.
 Once this is successfully established, the proxy sends a HEADERS frame containing a 2xx series status code to the client.
-To indicate support of datagrams, if requested by the client, the MASQUE server reflects the Datagram-Flow-Id Header from the client's request on the HTTP response.
+To indicate support of datagrams, if requested by the client, the MASQUE server sends H3_DATAGRAM SETTINGS parameter with a value of 1.
 The response MAY contain and IP-Address header indicating the outgoing IP address or IP address range selected by the proxy.

-All DATA frames received on that stream as well as all HTTP/3 datagrams with the specified Datagram-flow-ID are forwarded to the target server.
+All DATA frames received on that stream as well as all HTTP/3 datagrams belonging to this CONNECT-IP asociation are forwarded to the target server.

 IP packets received from the target server are mapped to an active